-The first few weeks of the new year are over, how do you like the year so far?
+The first few weeks of the new year are over.
+How do you like the year so far?
 How about your new year’s resolutions?
 Have you been setting (financial) goals for the new year?
 Probably you feel like time is already flying by.
-Some days you get many things done, other days you just scroll down your Instagram feed.
+Some days you get many things done.
+On other days, you just scroll down your Instagram feed.
 Simplify your life this year.
 Take charge of the year and go for it!

 It can be difficult to sort out your life, especially your financial life!
 You have to balance saving, paying bills, taking care of your family, work, social life, and more.
-Most of us live life in clutter; mentally and physically.
-We have a job we don’t like, we have too much stuff, we have debt.
+Most of us live life in clutter, mentally and physically.
+We have a job we don’t like.
+We have too much stuff, and we have debt.
 When this kind of stuff is taking up all your life, it is hard to focus on living the life you truly want.

-Not every tip I listed below is for everyone, some things you like and others you simply don’t.
+Not every tip I listed below is for everyone.
+Some things you like, and others you simply don’t.
 Take whatever tips you like and implement that in your life.
-When you are done, I suggest to come back to this post and finetune the other things that you skipped before.
+When you are done, I suggest returning to this post and finetuning the other things you skipped before.
 It will help you to keep this year simple!

 How To Simplify Your Life Right Now